jneless/emqx-docs/en_US/data-integration/data-bridge-mqtt.md

 4. Enter a **name** for the connector, which must be a combination of upper/lower case letters and numbers, for example, `my_mqtt_bridge`.
 5. Configure the connection information:
    - **MQTT Broker**: Only supports MQTT over TCP/TLS.
 Set this to `broker.emqx.io:1883`.
    - **ClientID Prefix**: This can be left blank.
 In actual use, specifying a client ID prefix can facilitate client management.
 EMQX will automatically generate client IDs based on the client ID prefix and the size of the connection pool.
+For more information, see [Connection Pool and Client ID Generation Rules](#connection-pool-and-client-id-generation-rules).
    - **Username** and **Password**: These can be left blank, as authentication is not required for this server.

 Leave the other configurations as default and click the **Create** button to complete the creation of the Connector.
 The Connector can be used for both Sink and Source.
 Next, you can create data bridge rules based on this Connector.